hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Initialization and Ranking.md

 ```

-The card consists of an Id which is automatically generated, you don't have to create it.
-A cardName which represents the type of card, the teir which will help us find the collection a card belongs to, the base attack, base health, spawn cost and the effect of the card if any.
+The card consists of:
+* An Id, which is automatically generated, you don't have to create it.
+* A cardName, which represents the type of card.
+* The tier, which will help us find the collection a card belongs to.
+* The base attack.
+* The base health.
+* The spawn cost.
+* The effect of the card if any.

 Continue to fill the collections with cards.
+Our tutorial has:
+* 3 commonCards.
+* 3 rareCards.
-Our tutorial has 3 commonCards, 3 rareCards and 1 legendaryCards.
+* 1 legendaryCards.

-## Player Initilisation
+## Player Initialization

 We'll need to initialize our players once they're registered by giving them a basic deck and a starting rank.
 To do this, we need to add scriptData to the player once they register.
-Head over to the cloud code section under the configurator tab on the platform.
-Once there, navigate to the responses tab, expand it and look for the RegistrationResponse.
-We edited our RestrationReponse to look like this:
+Head over to the Cloud Code section under the Configurator tab on the platform.
+Once there, navigate to the responses tab, expand it, and look for the RegistrationResponse.
+We edited our RegistrationReponse to look like this:

 ```